This post may include affiliate links. Learn more

 If you’re interested in knowing more about the FAM, here are some resources that may help.

 There you have my thoughts on using the fertility awareness method for birth control.
-If you have any other questions or would like to talk to me about the topic, head to my contact form, or send me a DM on Instagram @vlourish!
+If you have any other questions leave them on the comments below or send me a DM on Instagram @vlourish!